shardsofblue/virginia-court-data/final-memo.md

 >
 >They give blacks more time behind bars — sometimes double the sentences of whites accused of the same crimes under identical circumstances.

 The article begins by laying out its general findings, which are numerous, then presents anecdotes exemplifying those findings.
 Bar charts illustrate each finding.
-It also places the issue in context by exploring historical racial tensions.
-Finally, it presents an overview of existing checks and oversight of sentencing practices (of which there is little) and the racial makeup of the court system.
+It also places the issue in context by exploring historic racial tensions.
+Finally, it presents an overview of existing checks and oversight of sentencing practices (of which there is little) and the racial makeup of the court system (which is overwhelmingly white).

 ### Academic Research
 - [Examining Sentencing Disparity in Virginia: The Impact of Race and Sex on Mitigating Departures for Drug Offenders](https://www.emeraldinsight.com/doi/abs/10.1108/S1521-613620170000022010), Sociology of Crime, Law and Deviance, Volume 22, Emerald Publishing Limited; 2017